 Music is a big deal in today's culture, and while we do not recommend only listening to music for your whole quiet time, we asked some of our staff what they've been listening to when they're spending time alone with the Lord.
 We've included what a few of them said and have curated a Spotify playlist including the songs they mentioned plus a few more suggestions!
 We hope their words and this Spotify playlist helps you connect with God in your quiet times and pursue Him deeper.

-Madison: “I listen to minimal music during my quiet time because I want to listen with intentionality and not just for background music.
-Typically when I listen to music in quiet time I meditate and really focus on the song and what it’s saying and what it brings up within me.
-If it's based on a Biblical passage, I'll go dive deeper into Scripture— even if I listened to the same song the day before.
+"I listen to minimal music during my quiet time because I want to listen with intentionality and not just for background music.
+Typically when I listen to music in quiet time I meditate and really focus on the song and what its saying and what it brings up within me.
+If it's based off of a biblical passage, I'll to go and dive deeper by going to Scripture-- even if I listened to the same song the day before.

 For me right now, "Safe Place" by Enter the Worship Circle is what I've been listening to.
 It's based off of a Psalm and it sets my heart to a posture of knowing and declaring that God is a safe place when I can tend towards numbness and pride that says I can do everything by myself.
 This song has helped cultivate a heart to engage with the Lord and go deeper.
-I like music that is based on Biblical references, and that whole album is based off of Psalms.
-Quiet time doesn't end when I put my Bible and journal down so even after I "leave,” especially if I'm going to drive somewhere, I choose to listen to music that keeps my heart engaged with what God just did in my heart."
+I like music that is based off of biblical references so the whole album that song is on I also appreciate because it's all based out of Psalms.
+Quiet time doesn't end when I put my bible and journal down so even after I "leave", especially if I'm going to drive somewhere, I choose to listen to music that keeps my heart engaged with what God just did in my heart."

-Jose: “When we’re trying to be in a space for quiet time, we want to make sure we’re not letting anything in that's not conducive to a spiritual atmosphere with the intention of building relationship with the Lord.
-Lots of time people look at the lyrics, but for me, I really like songs where the sound of it helps me to go into a space where I'm feeling a little bit more free to relate to the Lord.
+"When you're trying to be in a space for quiet time people want to make sure they're not letting anything in that's not conducive to a spiritual atmosphere with the intention of building relationship with the Lord.
+Lots of time people look at the lyrics but for me, I really like songs that the sound of it helps me to go into a space where I'm feeling a little bit more free to relate to the Lord.